Moving out of any house is a chore, and it can be hard to make sure your deposit lands firmly back in your pocket.

-With this simple check list of tips and tricks you’ll have your deposit back in no time.
+With this simple checklist you’ll have your deposit back in no time.

-It goes without saying that your landlord doesn’t want to inspect the house and find mouldy bits of food in the fridge or a dirty loo, but here are some things you may overlook when sorting out the cleaning duties.
+It goes without saying that your landlord doesn’t want to find mouldy bits of food in the fridge, or a dirty loo to deal with.
+So, apart from the obvious, here are some things you might overlook when sorting out the cleaning duties.

-- Clean kitchen appliances including inside the fridge and oven
+- Clean kitchen appliances, including the fridge and oven

-- Clean inside of the kitchen and bathroom bins
+- Clean inside the kitchen and bathroom bins

 - Empty the freezer and any ice cube trays

-- Move any furniture to clean behind and underneath
+- Move any furniture and clean behind and underneath them

 - Shake door mats outside and wash with warm, soapy water

-Ensure each housemate is responsible for cleaning their own room to a satisfactory standard.
-It might be a good idea to get the lead tenant to check each room to ensure each person is pulling their weight.
+Make sure each housemate is responsible for cleaning their own room to a satisfactory standard.
+It might be a good idea to get the lead tenant to check each room, to ensure each person is pulling their weight.

-Organise a day as close to move out day as possible when all housemates are around to clean communal areas including kitchen, bathrooms, living areas and any rubbish from the garden.
+Organise a day, as close to move out day as possible, when all housemates are around to clean the communal areas.
+This includes the kitchen, bathrooms, living areas, and any rubbish from the garden.

-TIP: As you are leaving for the last time, spray air freshener throughout every room and Zoflora on the soft furnishings to leave a lasting scent that will put your landlord in the right mood as soon as they walk through the door.
+TIP: As you're leaving for the last time, spray air freshener in every room, and Zoflora on the soft furnishings, to put your landlord in the right mood as soon as they walk through the door.

-If you read our blog on Moving into your new student pad, it’s time to dig out that snag list and see if any damage has occurred as a result of you and your housemates.
-Try to repair as much as much as you can, ensuring all lightbulbs are working, blue tack marks have been removed from the wall and door & cupboard handles are firmly in place!
+If you read our blog on moving into your new student pad, then it’s time to dig out that snag list and see if any damage has happened since you moved in.
+Try to repair as much as you can, and make sure all lightbulbs are working, blue tack marks have been removed from the wall, and door/cupboard handles are firmly in place.

-Not only is it important to leave behind the things kindly provided, you also shouldn’t lumber your landlord with that battered coffee table you insisted on buying in the sale.
+Not only is it important to leave behind these things, but you also shouldn’t leave your landlord with that battered coffee table you insisted on buying in the sale.

-You’ll be amazed how much stuff you’ll accumulate over a year of student living, so sort out your belongings and see what you can sell to make a bit of extra cash, what clothes and brick-a-brac a local charity shop can benefit from and what needs throwing.
+You’ll be amazed at how much stuff you’ll accumulate over a year of student living.
+Sort out your belongings, and see what you can sell to make a bit of extra cash.
+Consider which clothes and brick-a-brac a local charity shop can benefit from, and get rid of what needs throwing.

-As most student tenancy’s run for a whole year, it’s likely new students will be moving in very soon after you’ve vacated the property, therefore they’re not going to want to find a year’s worth of rubbish stacked up in the back yard when you’ve been too lazy or forgetful to put it out on bin day.
-It’s also a good idea to check if your local area has any extra rubbish collections around student change over time that you can make use of.
+As most student tenancies run for a whole year, it’s likely that new students will be moving in very soon after you’ve left the property.
+So, they’re not going to want to find a year’s worth of rubbish stacked up in the back yard.
+So, get rid of what rubbish you can, and it’s also a good idea to check if your local area has any extra rubbish collections going on (they often do).

-Tip: Start clearing rubbish a few weeks prior to move out date so you can catch the recycling and domestic bin collection dates, saving you a trip to the tip.
+Tip: Start clearing rubbish a few weeks prior to your move out date, so you can catch the recycling and domestic bin collection dates.

 Rent and utility payments